GostabMath/Causal_StructuralLearn-DAGs/README.md

 # Causal_StructuralLearn-DAGs

- This is a study program for people who gain sufficient familiarity with another famous framework-Potential Outcomes proposed by Rubin and who want to investigate causal world in another point of view.
-We will introduce DAGs framework by examing a new survey article.
+>If you have already gained sufficient familiarity with the renowned Potential Outcomes framework proposed by Rubin, we invite you to explore causality from another perspective.
+Our study program focuses on investigating causal relationships through the Directed Acyclic Graphs (DAGs) framework.